The lines are drawn: charge for content, give content for free. Media’s two tribes charge for content, but I doubt they know why.

-In Media’s two tribes The Economist breaks down the thought of charging for premium content over giving content away.
-In this article from The Economist, read about what 2 UK media outlets weigh in their chosen strategy as well a look at some of the film industry’s battles for a business model.
+In Media’s two tribes, The Economist breaks down the thought of charging for premium content over giving content away.
+In this article read about what two UK media outlets weigh in their chosen strategy as well a look at some of the film industry’s battles for a business model.

 But now, it seems, things are changing all over again.
 The shift of the digital frontier from the Web, where the browser ruled supreme, to the smart phone, where the app and the pricing plan now hold sway, signals a radical shift from openness to a degree of closed-ness that would have been remarkable even before 1995.*

 There are companies getting people to pay for digital content, interestingly content that is easily available for free.

 The move is really a move from content available on a browser to content available on an app, as in application.

 So, is content driving the revenue model or product app driving the revenue model?
 And if it is product, is it product convenience.
 Then we come back to the razor/razor blade marketing strategy, with a distinct twist: you are not giving away the razor, but making the razor (iPad or Kindle) high-priced, exclusive, and trendy and meanwhile the razor blades, the apps, become a continued steady revenue stream.

 On a more conceptual level, the move from the browser model to the app model (where content is more likely to be accessed via smartly curated “stores” like iTunes, Amazon, or Netflix) signals the first real taming of the Wild Digital West.*